bredele/cement/Readme.md

 # binding

-  Data attribute binding for modern browsers...and IE8>
+  > Attribute binding and data binding for modern browsers...and IE8 >

+Allows to bind a node attribute to a piece of JavaScript logic and to substitute text nodes with model properties (live binding).

 ## Installation